-We include in this prospectus the non-GAAP financial measures (1) EBITDA, (2) segment EBITDA, (3) gross margin and (4) segment gross margin.
+We include in this prospectus the non-GAAP financial measures (1) EBITDA, (2) gross margin and (3) segment gross margin.
 We provide reconciliations of these non-GAAP financial measures to their most directly comparable financial measures as calculated and presented in accordance with GAAP.